GustavoHenrique18n/ReactNativeLog/README.md

-#Front-end access and subscription only
+# Front-end access and subscription screens only

 Any suggestions is welcome